SkPhilipp/cortex/README.md

     cortex search --block-network mainnet --block-start 10809030
     cortex graph --selection address --program-network mainnet --program-address 0x41088ccccc467a384645794c54752e3f9d4a26fa cortex analyze --program-network mainnet --program-address 0x41088ccccc467a384645794c54752e3f9d4a26fa

+    # analyze a mainnet program which could not be decompiled
+    cortex graph --selection address --program-network mainnet --program-address 0xe28e72fcf78647adce1f1252f240bbfaebd63bcc cortex analyze --program-network mainnet --program-address 0xe28e72fcf78647adce1f1252f240bbfaebd63bcc

+## Development

+### New Instructions

+Implementing an instruction is a fairly straightforward task.
+To ensure an instruction is implemented as such that it can be used with;
+- Concrete execution
+- Symbolic execution
+- Transpilers
+- Barrier programs
+Then refer to this guide.

+First, ensure you have the correct specification for the instruction you would like to add.
+Both https://ethereum.github.io/yellowpaper/paper.pdf and https://ethervm.io/ contain clear specifications.

+To implement the instruction, follow these steps:
+- Configure an instruction class in com.hileco.cortex.vm.instructions
+- Implement the concrete instruction in com.hileco.cortex.vm.ProgramRunner
+- Implement the concrete instruction tests in com.hileco.cortex.vm.ProgramRunnerTest
+- Implement the SMT solver translation as an com.hileco.cortex.symbolic.expressions.Expression
+- Implement the mapping to an Expression in com.hileco.cortex.symbolic.ExpressionGenerator
+- Implement the mapping to an Expression in com.hileco.cortex.symbolic.explore.SymbolicInstructionRunner
+- Implement expression optimization in com.hileco.cortex.symbolic.ExpressionOptimizer (if possible)
+- If it opens a new solving case with added complexity, implement it as a com.hileco.cortex.vm.barrier.BarrierProgram
+- If it can be implemented in fast as part of the build test the BarrierProgram using com.hileco.cortex.vm.barrier.BarrierProgramTest
+- Create a matching Solidity implementation of the barrier program & compile it. (next to `barrier000.sol`), simply follow the name pattern
+- If the barrier program can be solved with symbolic explore, implement the solving in com.hileco.cortex.symbolic.explore.SymbolicProgramExplorerTest
+- Register the instruction in com.hileco.cortex.ethereum.EthereumTranspiler